Jump start (vehicle): Battery booster and jump starter

 Some AC battery chargers have a boost, engine start, or engine assist feature.
 Despite being able to assist in jump starting a dead vehicle battery, these types of battery chargers perform their task over a longer period of time, rather than an instantaneous boost.
-Boosting a dead battery through a battery charger can take anywhere from five to twenty minutes depending on the depth-of-discharge (DOD), health of the vehicle battery, and type of engine (engine displacement).
+Boosting a dead battery through a battery charger can take anywhere from five to twenty minutes depending on the depth of discharge (DOD), health of the vehicle battery, and type of engine (engine displacement).
 AC power is not usually available for a roadside boost.

 Jump starters are portable battery devices that allow for jump starting of vehicles.
 These devices operate similar to jumper cables but do not require an additional vehicle to provide the power needed to boost the dead vehicle battery.
-Jump starters using lead-acid batteries claim 300−1700 amp ratings.
+Jump starters using lead-acid batteries claim ratings of 300–1700 amperes.
 The main disadvantage of lead-acid jump starters is weight, size and battery chemistry.
 Lead-acid jump starters can be extremely heavy and large, making them less than convenient when transporting between vehicles.
 Lead-acid batteries may self-discharge if they develop a condition called sulfating, which permanently decreases battery capacity.
 It is entirely possible to destroy a new lead-acid battery within months, requiring a replacement.

 Jump starters using lithium-ion batteries began appearing in the market around 2013.
-Most lithium jump starter brands use a high discharge lithium polymer or lithium-ion battery.
+Most lithium jump starter brands use a high-discharge lithium polymer or lithium-ion battery.
 Lithium jump starters are compact and lightweight compared to their lead-acid equivalents.
 These jump starters often incorporate a USB connection, allowing it to function as a portable charger for mobile electronic devices.